Prag8855/aab/content/guides/moving-out.md

 [Robben und Wientjes](https://www.robben-wientjes.de/) rents moving trucks at a good price.
 [Miles](https://miles-mobility.com/berlin/) is a car sharing service that rents vans.
 Moving trucks are much cheaper than moving companies, but you must move the furniture yourself.

 You will need to park the truck somewhere while you load your things.
-You can reserve a parking spot with a sign, but you need permission from the city.[^26] You can get permission [at the Bezirksamt](https://service.berlin.de/dienstleistung/325649/), or use a service that does it for you.
-You must ask for permission at least 4 weeks in advance.[^27]
+You can reserve a parking spot with a sign (*Halteverbot*), but you must [get permission from the Bezirksamt](https://service.berlin.de/dienstleistung/325649/).[^26] This takes around 4 weeks.[^27] You can pay a service like [halteverbotszonen.com](https://halteverbotszonen.com/) to do it for you.

-Some people just park a car to hold the spot until they arrive with the truck.
-Other people park in the building's underground garage.
+Some people just park a car to hold the spot until the moving truck arrives.[^41] Other people park the moving truck in the underground garage.

 ### Sell or donate your things